New Decks for Freestyle Scooters

 - Wheel compatibility – check the maximum supported diameter

-The right combination of parameters affects landing stability, confidence during grinds and control during technical tricks.
+The right combination of parameters affects stability during landings, confidence during grinding, and control during technical tricks.

 - lower weight

 Street riders usually choose wider decks with boxed ends.
-Park riders often prefer the lighter peg-cut version.
+Park riders often prefer the lighter peg-cut variant.

-- Park decks – lighter construction, faster rotations, ideal for skateparks
+- Park decks – lighter construction, faster rotation, ideal for skateparks

-- Street decks – wider (6”+), stronger, stable during grinds
+- Street decks – wider (6”+), more robust, stable for grinding

 Deck trends

-The most popular sizes and colors usually sell out first.
-If your size is in stock, it’s worth not waiting.
+The most sought-after sizes and colors tend to sell out first.
+If you see your size in stock, it's worth not waiting.

-If you are rebuilding your setup, also check out bars for freestyle scooters, forks and wheels.
-Complete models can be found in the category freestyle scooters.
+If you're dealing with a complete rebuild, also check out handlebars for freestyle scooters, forks, and wheels.
+You can find complete models in the category freestyle scooters.

-Don’t want to build from individual parts?
-Check out custom freestyle scooters.
-You can also find more products in the section hot new arrivals.
+affordable custom freestyle scooters.
+You can also find more products in the

-How do I know if a deck is suitable for street?
-Street decks usually have a width of 6” or more and boxed ends for better grinding stability.
+How do I know if the board is suitable for street?
+Street decks typically have a width of 6” and more, and boxed ends for better stability when grinding.

-Is a wider deck always better?
+Is a wider board always better?
 Not always.
-A wider deck offers more stability but less agility.
-Park riders often prefer narrower decks.
+A wider board offers greater stability but is less maneuverable.
+Park riders often prefer narrower options.

-Do new models sell out quickly?
+Are the new models selling out quickly?
 Yes.
-First deliveries are usually limited and the most popular sizes disappear the fastest.
+Initial deliveries are usually limited, and the most sought-after sizes disappear the fastest.

-How often do you add new decks?
-New models are added continuously during the year depending on manufacturer availability.
+How often do you add new boards?
+We continuously add new models throughout the year based on manufacturers' availability.